Pearl Clutching Back In Style As DC Feigns Outrage Over A Woman Cursing

-Category: World Politics Hits: 5It was expected, once Donald Trump shuffled off stage taking with him plans to overthrow the government and collaborate with dictators, that Republicans would set the outrage bar back to the point where suit color or condiment choice were rant worthy.
+Category: World Politics Hits: 9It was expected, once Donald Trump shuffled off stage taking with him plans to overthrow the government and collaborate with dictators, that Republicans would set the outrage bar back to the point where suit color or condiment choice were rant worthy.
 Just like Republicans can be expected to miraculously recover the ability to comprehend the word “deficit.”
 What’s surprising is just how fast this reset of delicate sensibilities is kicking into gear.
 On Wednesday evening, Republicans dragged their fainting couches out of storage, dusted them off, and promptly sprawled full length in trembling concern because … Joe Biden’s choice to be White House deputy chief of staff called Republicans in Congress "f*ckers” in a yet to be published Glamour Magazine interview.
 Sorry, folks in the Northeast.
 Before you take your children out to play, be advised that that’s not a blizzard outside.
 It’s just Republicans returning to their snowflake form.

 Read more https://crooksandliars.com/2020/12/pearl-clutching-back-style-washington